yeoshuheng/tiktok-IM-Application/README.md

     docker-compose up
 ```

+### Common Issues

 A common issue I faced when setting this program up on MacOS was a permission error in the *.buildx* file.
 This was resolved by running the following command which updates *./docker* permission settings from the terminal.
 ```shell
     sudo chown -R [user] ~./docker
 ```

+Another issue I faced was running opening making port 3306 available for MySQL on MacOS.
+Before building the script you would have to clear port 3306 by going into *System Preferences/MySQL* and stopping the server currently running on port 3306.
+More information can be found [here](https://stackoverflow.com/questions/54575020/not-able-to-kill-mysql-process-with-kill-9-pid).

 ### Structure
 The program consists of a HTTP Server that takes in HTTP requests, which are then passed onto our RPC Server, which will run the necessary logic to read / write to the database.